Includes a Live Event on 09/28/2021 at 12:00 PM (EDT)

 Director Of Collections at the Art Institute of Chicago

 Samantha is the Director of Collections at the Art Institute of Chicago, where she oversees the permanent collection.
 Previously, she was the Preservation Specialist at the Conservation Center for Art & Historic Artifacts, where she worked primarily with institutions and their collections to conduct on-site preservation needs and risk assessments, and assisting with preservation and emergency planning.
 She was also the project lead of the Pennsylvania Cultural Resilience Network (PaCRN) for five years, aiming to improve emergency response and preparedness for cultural institutions across the state, as well as locally leading the Philadelphia Alliance for Response network.
-Samantha received her MA in Arts Management with a focus on Archival and museum Studies from Claremont Graduate University in Claremont, California, writing her master’s thesis on Emergency Preparedness in Cultural Institutions.
+Forsko received her MA in Arts Management with a focus on Archival and museum Studies from Claremont Graduate University in Claremont, California, writing her master’s thesis on Emergency Preparedness in Cultural Institutions.

 Rebecca Kennedy (Moderator)

 Collections Care Specialist at Curae Collections Care, LLC

 With nearly 15 years of experience, Rebecca has worked with a variety of collections in storage and on exhibition in diverse media.
 Her career began as a registrar for an historical society in Florida.
 After graduating with her MA in Museum Studies from The George Washington University, Kennedy worked in preservation and collections management at the Smithsonian Institution for 11 years.
 Her projects consisted of rehousing, exhibition installation, offsite storage management, object cataloging, deaccessioning and much more.